dimaryaz/jdmtool/README.md

 db.bin: DOS/MBR boot sector, code offset 0x3c+2, OEM-ID "GARMIN10", sectors/cluster 8, FAT  1, root entries 512, sectors 32768 (volumes <=32 MB), sectors/FAT 16, sectors/track 63, heads 255, hidden sectors 63, serial number 0x1102, label: "GARMIN AT  ", FAT (16 bit)
 ```

+It may not match the original downloaded file exactly.
+There is no way to know the size of the database on the data card, so either `db.bin` or the original file will likely contain extra `\xFF` bytes at the end.

 ### Write a new database to the data card:

-This will do some sanity checks to make sure the file is in fact a Garmin database.
-If it rejects your file, please file a bug to let me know.

 ```
 $ jdmtool write-database dgrw72_2303_eceb0273.bin